 A dismissal is an "early dismissal" if it occurs during school hours, 8:30 a.m. to 3:30 p.m.
 Leaving school early means missing instructional time-please keep early dismissals to a minimum and avoid them on exam days which are marked on school calendars.
 You may request that your child be dismissed early for health care appointments, religious engagements, family functions and the like by phone, Quick Link or handwritten note delivered to the school's main office.
 Do this as soon as possible and before 10:30 a.m. on the day of the early dismissal.
 Early Dismissal requests made after 10:30 a.m. will only be honored in the case of an emergency.
-Also see the section on Early Dismissal.

-Excused Absences & Excused Tardies
+Excused Absences and Excused Tardies